Your Website Isn't a One-Time Project (And the Myth Is Costing You)

 The Myth That Most Agencies Accidentally Sell

 Here is how it usually goes.
 You brief an agency.
 They build the site, launch it, hand over the login credentials, invoice you, and disappear.
 The engagement ends.
+The relationship moves from active project to "call us if you need anything."

 That structure makes business sense for the agency — they have delivered the thing you agreed to buy.
 But it creates a harmful assumption in your mind: that the website is now done.